vmstio/docs/content/rules/process.md

 #### vmst.io vs The Federation

 When our members report another server user, we have the ability to prohibit the remote user from interacting with our members, but we cannot control what the moderation team of the other server does with their report.
-If we take action to limit their account and it’s abilities, those only impact it’s interaction with OUR users.
+If we take action to limit their account and its abilities, those only impact its interaction with OUR users.

 If there are entire servers that are engaging in behaviors that are putting our users at risk, or where the user-base is consistently in violation of our rules, then we may take action to defederate the entire server.